Mónica Rey Gutiérrez

-Mónica Rey Gutiérrez (born 1964) is an Afro-Bolivian cultural leader and activist whose anthropological research helped pass legislation for formal recognition of Afro-Bolivians as an ethnic category in the census of the country.
+Adalberta Mónica Rey Gutiérrez (born 23 April 1964) is an Afro-Bolivian cultural leader and activist whose anthropological research helped pass legislation for formal recognition of Afro-Bolivians as an ethnic category in the census of the country.
 After serving as an educator and cultural activist for many years, she went to work in the government.
 She is currently a supranational delegate in the Plurinational Legislative Assembly of Bolivia.

 Early life

 Adalberta Mónica Rey Gutiérrez was born on 23 April 1964 in Comunidad Marca, of the Nor Yungas Province, La Paz Department, Bolivia.
 She was raised in the Comunidad Santa Ana, near Coroico by her mother, Florentina Gutiérrez Barra, and step-father, Simeón Rey Barra.
 Rey moved to La Paz when she was eleven and continued her schooling at the boarding school Hogar y Colegio Ave María.
 She was the first Afro-Bolivian to graduate with a high school diploma from the school.
 Rey continued her education at the Higher University of San Andrés (Universidad Mayor de San Andrés (UMSA))and earned a bachelor's degree in social communications in 1997.
 Her thesis, La Saya como medio de comunicación y expresión cultural en la comunidad Afroboliviana (Saya as Mode of Communication and Cultural Expression in the Afro-Bolivian Community) was the first substantial work which had been extensively researched which analyzed the Afro-Bolivian segment of the population.
 In interviews with community elders, Rey discovered that members of the Yungas communities still had songs and ceremonies performed in African languages.
 The thesis evaluated the importance of saya, a unique song and dance tradition to the identity of Afro-Bolivians, confirming that it was not a musical performance, but an integral part of their cultural expression.
 It became an important reference for both researchers who followed, and journalists.

 While still in college, Rey emerged as one of the leaders of the identity movement of Afro-Bolivians, which at that time was made up mostly of young people who had moved from the countryside to the capital for education or work.
 They began performing saya at public events and gained official recognition of their organization, the Afro-Bolivian Saya Cultural Movement (Movimiento Cultural Saya Afroboliviana (MCSA)), which was created in 1989 to revive and assert the cultural traditions of Afro-Bolivians.
 One of their first successes was to replace the vernacular way of referencing the people of African descent in Bolivia from being called negritos (dear/cute little blacks) or morenos (dark-colored people) to Afroboliviano, recognizing that blacks were a distinct ethnic group but also Bolivian.
 In 1994, she led a march on the presidential palace to gain recognition for Afro-Bolivians.
 Rey, one of the founders of the organization, served as president of MCSA from 1996 to 2001.